Early Origins of the Thirlwell family

 Early Notables of the Thirlwell family (pre 1700)

-in...
-Another 36 words (3 lines of text) are included under the topic Early Thirlwell Notables in all our PDF Extended History products and printed products wherever possible.
+Simon Thelwall (1601-1659), was an English politician, Member of Parliament for...
+Another 45 words (3 lines of text) are included under the topic Early Thirlwell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Thirlwell family to the New World and Oceana